 The ancient history of White Crane Kung Fu really begins in the village of Yong Chun in the province of Fujian in Eastern China.
-It was said to have been developed by a woman named Fāng Qīnián in the 1500s after seeing a crane land near her while doing laundry she tried to shoo the crane away with a long stick.
-The Crane evaded all of her movements easily and this inspired her to imitate these movements as well as combine them with movements from Shaolin Monk Fist which she already knew from her father.
-Over time her students developed 4 main schools of Crane Kung fu based on the characteristics that they most identified with such as the Whooping Crane, Sleeping Crane, Flying Crane, and Shaking crane.
-Later on other styles developed such as Feeding Crane.
+It was said to have been developed by a woman named Fāng Qīnián in the 1500s after seeing a crane land near her while doing laundry.
+She tried to shoo the crane away with a long stick but the crane evaded all of her movements easily and this inspired her to imitate these movements as well as combine them with movements from Shaolin Monk Fist which she already knew from her father.
+Over time her students in China developed 4 main schools of Crane Kung fu based on the characteristics that they most identified with such as the Whooping Crane, Sleeping Crane, Flying Crane, and Shaking crane.
+Later on other styles developed such as Feeding Crane and many family styles.

-Later on Bushi Matsumura of Okinawa travelled to Fujian China and learned many Shaolin and White Crane techniques and then gon on to develop the Matsumura Seito Shorin Ryu and Hakutsuru (White Crane) karate systems.
+Bushi Matsumura of Okinawa traveled to Fujian China in the 1800's and learned many Shaolin and White Crane techniques and then went on to develop the Matsumura Seito Shorin Ryu and Hakutsuru (White Crane) karate systems.
 The years of his lifespan are reported variously as c.1809-1901 or 1798–1890 or 1809–1896 or 1800–1892.
 However, the dates on the plaque at Matsumura's tomb, put there by Matsumura's family, clearly state that he was born in 1809 and died in 1899. "wikipedia".

 Another major White Crane influence in Okinawa came from the Chinese envoy sent over from China to Okinawa to teach Chinese culture.
 Many Martial arts enthusiast came to study with the Chinese who were often masters in the White crane kung fu styles.
-Over time the native Okinawans combined these Chinese styles with their own native Okinawan Te martial art given birth to many new streams of thought in White Crane technqiues.
+Over time the native Okinawans combined these Chinese styles with their own native Okinawan Te martial art giving birth to many new streams of thought in White Crane techniques and kata.

 Another famous teacher of Okinawan White Crane Kung fu was Go kenki.